We use research as an instrument of justice.

 This endline evaluation, embedded within the ProCCM Trial, will assess the impact of proactive case detection by CHWs on malaria prevalence, transmission, and antimalarial resistance in children under 5 and pregnant women.

 A mixed-method process evaluation will be conducted as a part of the trial to assess implementation fidelity, mechanisms of action, and context of the intervention.

 ProCCM TRIAL COST-

 This embedded analysis will evaluate the relative cost-effectiveness of the ProCCM model with respect to the current standard iCCM model for CHWs.

 FAMILY PLANNING STUDY

-A new study in development will assess whether communities receiving proactive care increase their access to family planning.
-Mali's baseline utilization rate of family planning measures is just 10%.
+A new study assesses whether communities receiving proactive care see increased access to family planning.